 Thanks to Lynne Rossetto Kasper of The Splendid Table for the inspiration!

-8 cups of vegetable broth
+- 8 cups vegetable broth

-2 bunches of spinach
+- 2 bunches spinach

-2 cloves garlic
+- 2 cloves garlic

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-1/2 cup Parmesan or Pecorino cheese
+- ½ cup Parmesan or Pecorino cheese

-Fresh ground pepper
+- Fresh ground black pepper

-1 In a large stock pot, bring 8 cups of vegetable broth to a boil.
+- In a large stock pot, bring 8 cups of vegetable broth to a boil.

-4 When the broth has come to a boil, add the wilted spinach and cook for two minutes at a steady simmer.
+- When the broth has come to a boil, add the wilted spinach and cook for two minutes at a steady simmer.

-5 In a liquid measuring cup or small bowl, beat 3 eggs with a fork.
-Grate 1/2 cup of Parmesan or Pecorino cheese and add to the beaten eggs.
+- In a liquid measuring cup or small bowl, beat 3 eggs with a fork.
+Grate ½ cup of Parmesan or Pecorino cheese and add to the beaten eggs.
 Temper the eggs by drizzling a small amount of the hot broth into the eggs while beating the eggs.

-Tip Make sure that that broth is at a steady simmer before you add the eggs; if the broth is not hot enough, the eggs may incorporate into the broth instead of forming rags.
+- With a spoon, rapidly mix the soup broth to create a "whirlpool" and slowly pour the egg mixture into the soup (don't stop stirring).
+The eggs should immediately form into "rags".
+Make sure that that broth is at a steady simmer before you add the eggs; if the broth is not hot enough, the eggs may incorporate into the broth instead of forming rags.

-7 Add the cannellini beans.
+- Add the cannellini beans.
 Season with about 1 teaspoon of kosher salt (to taste) and lots of fresh ground pepper.
 Serve immediately.